-5. Bias
+5. Data Bias

-The bias inherent in all data, as well as errors, will remain one of the more pressing issues with AI systems that utilize machine learning techniques in particular.
+The errors in datasets used for AI innovation will remain one of the more pressing issues with AI systems that utilize machine learning techniques in particular.
 Regulatory agencies should examine data provenance and bias issues present in the development and uses of AI solutions to ensure that bias in datasets does not result in harm to users or consumers of products or services involving AI, including through unlawful discrimination.